 Reporting for duty, remaining on duty or driving if the driver tests positive for controlled substances.

 No supervisor having actual knowledge of the above violations shall permit a driver to perform or continue to perform safety-sensitive functions.

+Violations of this policy will result in appropriate corrective action ranging from removal from the performance of safety-sensitive functions up to and including discharge.